-Carbidopa/levodopa preparations had given rise to abnormalities in several laboratory tests and these can also occur with Lecado.
-These include elevations of liver function tests, such as alkaline phosphatase, SGOT, SGPT, lactic acid dehydrogenase, bilirubin, blood urea nitrogen and a positive Coombs test.
+Carbidopa/levodopa preparations have given rise to abnormalities in several laboratory tests and these can also occur with Lecado.
+These include elevations of liver function tests, such as alkaline phosphatase, SGOT (AST), SGPT (ALT), lactic acid dehydrogenase, bilirubin, blood urea nitrogen, creatinine, uric acid and a positive Coombs test.

-Decreased haemoglobin and haematocrit, elevated serum glucose and white blood cells, bacteria and blood in the urine have also been reported with Levodopa/Carbidopa.
+Decreased haemoglobin and haematocrit, elevated serum glucose and white blood cells, bacteria and blood in the urine have also been reported with Lecado.

 When a test strip is used to determine ketonuria, carbidopa/levodopa preparations can show a false positive result for urinary ketone bodies.
 This reaction is not altered by boiling the urine sample.
 False negative results can also occur in the examination of glycosuria with the use of glucose oxidase methods.

-Caution is needed in concomitant administration of Lecado with the following medicines:
+Caution is needed in concomitant administration of Levodopa/Carbidopa retard with the following medicines:

 Dopamine-D2-receptor antagonists (for instance phenothiazines, butyrophenons, risperidone), benzodiazepines and isoniazide can reduce the therapeutic effect of levodopa.
 The beneficial effects of levodopa in Parkinson's disease may be reduced by phenytoin and papaverine.
 Patients taking these medications together with Lecado, should be observed carefully for loss of therapeutic response.

 Amantadine has a synergistic effect with levodopa and may increase levodopa-related side events.
-An adjustment of the dose of levodopa/carbidopa may be needed.
+An adjustment of the dose of Lecado may be needed.

 Metoclopramide increases gastric emptying and may increase the bioavailability of Lecado.

-As levodopa competes with certain amino acids, the absorption of levodopa can be impaired in some patients who are on a protein rich diet.
+Since levodopa competes with certain amino acids, the absorption of levodopa may be impaired in some patients on a high protein diet.